1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 The two buttons "Sensors" and "Display log file" are displayed in black letters, if the function isn't active due to an uncommented definement in the file *BSB_lan_config.h*.
 In the above shown screenshot it's the button "Display log file", because no parameters to log are set.

+Underneath the header area the installed version of BSB-LAN is shown.
+BSB-LAN checks by default if a newer version is available.
+If there is a newer version, the link leads to the ZIP file of the repo, so that you can save it directly from within the webinterface.
+*Note: If you don't want this function to be active because BSB-LAN connects automatically to the internet, you can deactivate it by uncommenting the belonging definement (`//#define VERSION_CHECK 1`) in the file BSB_lan_config.h.*

 ---

 **Heater functions (URL command: /K):**